 Steven Brooke.
 Comparative Politics/ Middle East Politics/ International Relations.
 Thesis: Clients of Islam: The Politics of Islamist Social Service Provision in Egypt (Brownlee, Elkins, R. Moser, Tarek Masoud).My dissertation project considers the conditions under which non-state actors deliver social services, with a focus on the Egyptian Muslim Brotherhood.
 I structure the dissertation around three interlocking questions: why does the Brotherhood provide services in certain areas and pass other areas over?
 What are the effects of this social service provision on patterns of sociopolitical mobilization?
 And what is the causal pathway through which social service provision influences a recipient’s beliefs and behaviors?
 I investigate these questions with multiple methods, including ArcGIS mapping, a survey experiment of 3600 Egyptians, fieldwork and interviews at Islamic charities, and an array of Arabic language materials.
 A closer consideration of the electoral influence of Islamist social service provision, I argue, helps to explain both the Brotherhood’s growing appeal under Hosni Mubarak and the group’s impressive but ultimately unstable political tenure in the post-Mubarak period.
 Not only does this project add rich empirical detail to the much discussed but little understood phenomenon of Islamic groups’ social service networks, it generates broader theoretical insights into opposition activism in authoritarian regimes, the relationship between of social service provision and political attitudes, and how Islamist groups mobilize supporters.
 Education: B.A., James Madison University (Harrisonburg, VA), Majors in International Affairs and History; M.A. in Middle Eastern History, George Mason University (Fairfax, VA); M.A., Government, University of Texas- Austin; PhD, University of Texas- Austin, Government, Expected Summer 2015.
 Awards: University of Texas Continuing Fellowship, Summer 2014; University of Texas Named Continuing Fellowship, Academic Year 2013-2014; Smith Richardson Foundation World Politics and Statecraft Fellowship, Spring/Summer 2013; U.S. Institute of Peace Jennings-Randolph Dissertation Fellowship, Academic Year 2012-2013; David Boren National Security Education Program (NSEP) Fellowship, Academic Year 2012-2013 (declined); Foreign Language and Area Studies (FLAS) Fellowship- Arabic, 2011-2012 Academic Year; FLAS Fellowship- Arabic, 2010-2011 Academic Year; FLAS Fellowship- Arabic, Summer 2010; Critical Language Scholarship- Arabic, Summer 2010 (declined); FLAS Fellowship- Arabic, 2009-2010 Academic Year.
 Publications: Terrorism and Political Violence, Studies in Conflict and Terrorism, Foreign Affairs, Middle East Report.
 Teaching Interests: Comparative Politics; Middle East Politics; Islamist Movements; Terrorism, Insurgency, and Civil War; Qualitative Research Methods.
 Email: sbrooke(at)gmail.com.
 Website: www.steventbrooke.com.

 Danilo Antonio Contreras.
 Comparative Politics / International Relations.
-Thesis: Nation Before Pigmentation: Race and Electoral Politics in the Dominican Republic (Madrid).
-My dissertation examines the effect of race on electoral politics in the Dominican Republic.
-I challenge the assumption that high levels of racial stratification necessarily create strong racial group identities and that these identities are activated in elections.
-I argue that stratification may actually undermine the activation of racial cleavages in elections by discouraging identification with marginalized racial groups.
-I also contend that nation-building efforts may prevent the formation of strong racial identities and suppress the electoral activation of racial cleavages.
-I support my argument with a combination of qualitative data and quantitative data collected over a period of eight months of field research in the Dominican Republic.
-My dissertation helps to explain why ethnic voting and parties may be relatively rare in regions with high stratification but inchoate racial group identity.
-Academic Appointments: Gaius Charles Bolin Fellow in Political Science, Williams College (Currently).
-Education: Ph.D.
-Candidate, University of Texas at Austin (expected spring, 2014); BA, Government, Spanish, Georgetown University (2005).
-Awards: Malcolm MacDonald Fellowship (Summer, 2013); IC2 Institute Fieldwork Grant (2011); US Department of Education Foreign Language and Area Studies (FLAS) Fellowship (summer, 2010); Tinker Foundation Travel Grant (summer, 2009); NSF EDGE-SBE Fellowship (2009-2010; 2007-2008).
-Publications: Article manuscript under review at Latin American Research Review.
-Teaching Interests: Comparative Politics; Race and Ethnic Politics in Latin America and the Caribbean; Latin American Politics; US-Latin American Relations; Latino Politics; Dominico-Haitian Politics.
+Thesis: Exit Over Voice in Dominican Ethnoracial Politics (Madrid, Chair).
+My dissertation examines the effect of ethnoracial identity on electoral politics in Latin America, focusing specifically on the Dominican Republic (D.R.), and provides an explanation for the seemingly low salience of race and ethnicity in political behavior.
+I argue that where ethnoracial group identity is inchoate and group boundaries are porous, individuals are more likely to manage ethnoracial stratification by reclassifying their way out of marginalized ethnosomatic categories rather than voting for candidates or parties based on ethnoracial identity.
+I tested my argument through a mixed methods approach, including semi-formal interviews, focus groups, and an original experiment and survey based on data collected over eight months of field research in the D.R. in 2011.
+Academic Appointments: Gaius Charles Bolin Fellow in Political Science, Williams College.
+Education: PhD Candidate, University of Texas at Austin (expected spring, 2015); BA, Government, Spanish, Georgetown University.
+Awards: Gaius Charles Bolin Fellowship, Williams College (2013-15); Dept. of Government Malcolm MacDonald Fellowship (2013-14; summer, 2013); Ford Foundation Dissertation Fellowship, Honorable Mention (2012); IC2 Institute Fieldwork Grant, UT Austin McCombs School of Business (2011); US Department of Education Foreign Language and Area Studies (FLAS) Fellowship (summer, 2010); Tinker Foundation Travel Grant (summer, 2009); Lozano Long Institute for Latin American Studies (LLILAS) Research Grant (summer 2008); NSF EDGE-SBE Fellowship (2009-2010; 2007-2008).
+Publications: Latin American Research Review (Forthcoming).
+Teaching Interests: Comparative Politics; Race and Ethnic Politics in Latin America and the Caribbean; Latin American Politics; Social Movements in Latin America; US-Latin American Relations; Immigration in the Americas; Latino Politics; Dominico-Haitian Politics.
 Email: email@example.com, Web Profile: http://links.utexas.edu/cwlfwhg.

 Kai-Ping Huang.
 Comparative Politics / Methodology.
 Thesis: Electoral Reforms and the Transformation of Party System: Thailand in Comparative Perspective (Moser, Lin, Maclachlan, Shaw, Boone, Jones).
 My dissertation argues that different party structures, when interacting with electoral systems of approval voting (AV) and single-member district (SMD), lead to different levels of party system fragmentation.
 In a weak party structure, elite action is the key to explain the different outcomes: AV tends to inflate the number of parties as the rule poses an obstacle to intra-district party coordination.
 But this major obstacle is removed under SMD, which tends to result in lower fragmentation.
 By contrast, the role of voters becomes active in a strong party structure and, therefore, the effects of AV and SMD on party system fragmentation becomes similar as both tend to bring down the number of parties through voters’ strategic behavior.
 This dissertation tests the theory on Thailand since the country has gone through three waves of electoral reform in which it provides a quasi-experimental setting conducive for inspecting the effects of the key factors on party system fragmentation when other confounding variables are controlled for.
 This dissertation applies multi-methods, including case study, single-country multi-level quantitative analysis, and a large N, cross-national quantitative analysis, to reach the conclusions.
 I conducted fieldwork in Thailand in 2012 to collect electoral data and documents related to the three electoral reforms.
 Education: PhD in Government, (expected December 2014), The University of Texas at Austin; M.A. and B.A. in International Relations, National Cheng-chi University, Taiwan, 2000, 1997.
 Awards: MacDonald Tuition Award (2012-13), Bruton Student Endowment Fellowships (2012), MacDonald Fellowship (2008-9), The University of Texas at Austin; Study Abroad Award (2012-14), Ministry of Education of Taiwan.
 Publications: Taiwan Journal of Democracy (2013), book chapter in The Election of 2011, White Lotus Press (forthcoming), two articles under review in peer-reviewed journals.
 Teaching Interests: Comparative Politics, Comparative Political and Formal Institutions, Comparative Political Parties and Party Systems, East and Southeast Asian Politics, Quantitative and Research Methods.
 Email: kaipingH@utexas.edu.